Bulbasaur854/static-site-generator/README.md

-# static-site-generator
+# Static Site Generator
-Generate a static site from markdown files
+This is a tool to convert Markdown files to an HTML format, and present it as a static website